Amwin: 2018–present: Name change and AMWIN in Wonderland

 In 2018, Amanda begun performing under the moniker 'Amwin', an abbreviation of her given and surname.
 Her debut single as Amwin, "Uber", produced by Martin René Falkebo, was released on 13 March alongside an accompanying music video.
 Her next single, "Living Mistake" was released on 12 July alongside an accompanying music video.
 The single "DeLorean" was released on 10 October alongside its music video.
 Finding a DeLorean proved to be difficult however as they are a rare sight, in Sweden especially, Amwin and her team eventually got in contact with the only person in Stockholm who owned one who later agreed to have it used in the music video.
 Amanda also became an influencer, using her presence on social media to promote anything from clothing lines to charities.

 In February 2019, at the Stockholm Fashion Week, Winberg modeled in her stylist Selam Fessahaye's show.
 On 15 February, Australian electronic musician and producer Alice Ivy released a remix of Amwin's track "DeLorean".
 Her debut EP AMWIN in Wonderland was released on 29 March and contained her previously singles released under her 'Amwin' moniker.
-Making the EP, Amwin collaborated with songwriters and producers like Carli Löf (Robyn, Galantis), Jay Weathers (Not3s, Jacob Banks), and Carl Lehman (Liam Payne, Panic At The Disco!).
+Making the EP, Amwin collaborated with songwriters and producers like Carli Löf (Robyn, Galantis), Jay Weathers (Not3s, Jacob Banks), and Carl Lehman (Liam Payne, Panic at the Disco!).
 On 3 April, Amwin released the single "Dua Lipa" (named after the British singer of the same name), alongside an accompanying music video.
 The single is a self-proclaimed love song to the British artist.
 Amwin then went on to perform a summer tour in her home country of Sweden in May, she does plan to touring internationally in the future.
 In June, Amwin participated in Midem's second annual Songwriting Camp.

 Musical style

 Amwin's genre of music is described as being a mix of pop, electronic, and hip-hop.
-Amwin states she grew up listening to, and being influence by, a variety of music and genres ranging from Nirvana to Sinead O'Connor, to the Fugees, Madonna and Britney Spears.
+Amwin states she grew up listening to, and being influence by, a variety of music and genres ranging from Nirvana to Sinéad O'Connor, to the Fugees, Madonna and Britney Spears.
 Amwin also says she draws inspiration from the artists FKA Twigs' fashion and rapper M.I.A.
-Often her songs contain overly sexual lyrics and themes, they've also been described as blunt and straight-forward.
+Often her songs contain overly sexual lyrics and themes, they've also been described as blunt and straightforward.